 I’ve been boiling gluten-free pasta for years now.
 I remember how frustrating it was at first.
 The gluten-free pasta either came out too mushy, or hard and stuck together.
 Plus, the water would have this layer of film laying across the top.
 Yuck!

 Hard, gluten-free pasta has come a long way.

 A few things to remember when purchasing gluten-free pasta:

-1. Homemade gluten-free pasta is always best, but this post will focus on hard pasta.
-I have a recipe for homemade gluten-free pasta.
-Homemade pasta will be boiled differently, as it will take much less time.
-So, follow the directions on the other post for homemade pasta.
+- Homemade gluten-free pasta is always best, but this post will focus on hard pasta.
+I have a recipe for homemade pasta.
+It’s boiled differently and takes much less time.
+But, we are gonna focus on hard pasta right now.

 My Method On How To Boil Gluten-Free Pasta – Step By Step:

 - Use a LARGE pot full of alot of water to boil.
 Your gluten-free pasta will need lots of room to boil.
 Bring a large pot of water, just under 3/4 full, to a boil over the stovetop.